kubernetes/website/docs/getting-started-guides/scratch.md

 ### Other

 - Enable auto-upgrades for your OS package manager, if desired.
-- Configure log rotation for all node components (for example, using [logrotate](http://linux.die.net/man/8/logrotate)).
+- Configure log rotation for all node components (for example using [logrotate](http://linux.die.net/man/8/logrotate)).
-- Setup liveness-monitoring (for example, using [supervisord](http://supervisord.org/)).
+- Setup liveness-monitoring (for example using [supervisord](http://supervisord.org/)).
 - Setup volume plugin support (optional)
   - Install any client binaries for optional volume types, such as `glusterfs-client` for GlusterFS volumes.